HunterShanks/HunterShanks/README.md

 - Information System Security
 - tryhackme

-## Courses that should not be taking simultaneously
+## Courses that should not be taken simultaneously
 - Artificial Intelligence
 - Machine Learning
 - Information Retrieval & Web Search